chefbennyj1/Emby.Facebook/README.md

 The Facebook API will not allow any Posts from the API rto personal pages without a Registered App, which I have already requested permissions top get, but because of COVID 19 it might take a while to get it registered.

-If this is interesting to anyone, I'll continue development and try to make things easier.